 - How to access online banking and what the fees are.

-Then start a file at home to keep information about your bank account handy!
+Now that you know everything there is to know about opening a bank account, you are ready to go!
+Start a file at home to keep information about your bank account handy!